PaulFrankling/proper_clobber/README.md

 ### Code

+* The project was helped established by the Code Institute Tutorial **Boutique Ado** created by Chris Zielinski.
 * [Stack Overflow](https://stackoverflow.com/questions/226131/how-to-disable-phone-number-linking-in-mobile-safari/) was used to prevent the telephone number from hyperlinking on mobile devices.
+* [Stack Overflow](https://stackoverflow.com/questions/61058107/remove-char-from-the-required-field-label-in-form) was used to remove asterisks from the contact page input field labels.

 ### Content